michaeljb/Goko-Salvager/Safari.md

 When your Safari Developer Certificate expires, you will need to follow these instructions again to get the proper files into your `~/.private/safari`.

+# Building Safari Extensions from the command line

 1. Install latest version of Safari

 2. Download a patched version of the